victordomingos/Count-files/README.md

 # Count Files [![Github commits (since latest release)](https://img.shields.io/github/commits-since/victordomingos/Count-files/latest.svg)](https://github.com/victordomingos/Count-files)

-A little command-line interface (CLI) utility written in Python to help you count files, grouped by extension, in a directory.
+A command-line interface (CLI) utility written in Python to help you count files, grouped by extension, in a directory.
 By default, it will count files recursively in current working directory and all of its subdirectories, and will display a table showing the frequency for each file extension (e.g.: